 Dirk’s Dive Computer Ramblings

-This is an interesting relatively new device.
-Oddly, first impressions weren’t great.
+When I first got the EON Steel, my impressions wasn’t all that great.
 It’s big, klunky and heavy.
 The bungy cords don’t work well, I end up using the more traditional wrist strap because it’s so heavy that it keeps sliding with the bungy cords.
 But once I started diving the EON Steel I quickly learned to really like it.
-At this point I believe this is the dive computer I’d recommend.
+It’s still a dive computer I’d recommend.
 Here’s why:

 The display is good (and the latest firmware updates have made improvements to the layout).
 The new transmitter so far hasn’t given me problems (the old Suunto transmitters had many issues) and given that you explicitly pair it based on an ID I think Suunto has a solid solution.
 The default UI is fine and reasonably intuitive to use even when slightly narked.
 But even better, you can create your own UI (within reason) and really get the elements at your finger tips that you care about while diving.
 The compass seems very responsive and can be viewed in parallel with important key information during the dive.

 It’s hard for me to recommend a Suunto device.
 Suunto’s unwillingness to work with the Subsurface and libdivecomputer developers is a big issue for me.
 Other vendors are making things so much easier for us.
 So why would I recommend a dive computer from a vendor that’s such a pain?
-Because the combination of a wrist computer with hose-less air integration, active display that is easy to read both on the surface and (most importantly) under water, that is configurable and that has a download model that we were able to reverse engineer so that we have pretty complete support for it (and reasonably quick download times)… the EON Steel simply hits the mark in all the categories that I care about.
-And right now it’s the only dive computer that does.
+Because the combination of a wrist computer with hose-less air integration, active display that is easy to read both on the surface and (most importantly) under water, that is configurable and that has a download model that we were able to reverse engineer so that we have pretty complete support for it… the EON Steel simply hits the mark in all the categories that I care about.

 Atomics Aquatics Cobalt 2